capistrano/capistrano/DEVELOPMENT.md

 * Test that your contributions pass with `rake rubocop`
 * Rubocop is also run as part of the full test suite with `rake`
-* Note the Travis build will fail and your PR cannot be merged if Rubocop finds errors
+* Note the CI build will fail and your PR cannot be merged if Rubocop finds errors

 ## Submitting a pull request